Skip to Content

 Ice is hard and it can break a dog’s tooth, just like they can break a tooth on anything that is hard.

-Ice, especially ice that forms outside in cold weather, can make some dogs vomit or cause diarrhea as well, so they should eat it in slowly and in small amounts.
+Ice, especially ice that forms outside in cold weather, can make some dogs vomit or cause diarrhea as well, so they should eat it slowly and in small amounts.

 It’s common sense.